 Collecting movie soundtracks is a pastime shared by both film and music aficionados alike.
 It’s true that for any collector it is a rare thrill to find something obscure or unique at a reasonable price.
-I myself am such a person.
-I’ve written before about the first vinyl pressing of Chico Hamilton’s score for Sweet Smell Of Success, but now I am going to write about a different kind of movie soundtrack; the “blue” film.
+I’ve written in the past about the first vinyl pressing of Chico Hamilton’s score for Sweet Smell Of Success, but now I am going to write about a different kind of movie soundtrack; the “blue” film.

 In 1970, Ernst Hofbauer brought Wolfgang C. Hartwig’s book to the screen with Schoolgirl Report Part 1: What Parents Don’t Think Is Possible.
 Hartwig’s book followed a trend in West German journalism that was popular in the seventies.
 Journalists wrote about the corruption of youth, often interviewing a number of subjects.
 This was the case for Kai Hermann and Horst Rieck who published a series of interviews with girls who performed sex acts for heroin in Stern magazine.
 Where Hermann and Rieck’s work was turned into a critical and commercial hit film by Uli Edel called Christiane F., Hartwig’s book was adapted into exploitative commercial fare.